Costa Rica Weather Guide

 Will rain ruin my vacation?

-Unlikely if you plan mornings for adventure and keep flexible indoor options (hot springs, chocolate tours) for wetter afternoons.
+Unlikely if you plan mornings for adventure and keep flexible indoor options — hot springs, chocolate tours, cooking classes — for wetter afternoons.
+Costa Rica’s rain is usually predictable and brief.

-Late Sept, Oct, and early Nov consistently post the lowest international fares and deepest hotel discounts.
+Late September, October, and early November consistently post the lowest international fares and deepest hotel discounts — often 30–50% below peak season rates.

 One thing most travelers forget to pack?

+¡Pura Vida!
 Costa Rica rewards visitors who match their interests to its climate rhythm.
-Chase cloud-forest mist, Pacific swells, or Caribbean sunshine—the choice shifts month to month and coast to coast.
-With this consolidated guide, you can pick the stretch of calendar that provides the weather, crowd level, and price point that suit your adventure.
+Whether you crave cloud-forest mist, Pacific swells, or Caribbean sunshine — the choice shifts month to month and coast to coast.
+A little meteorological savvy turns a good trip into an unforgettable one.